weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 docker exec -i pinger echo "What's up?" | nc pingme.weave.local 4000
 ~~~

+Returns,

 ~~~bash
 Hello, Weave!
 ~~~

 ## Cleanup

 This completes Part 1 of this tutorial.
-To remove both containers:
+To remove the containers used in this example:

 ~~~bash
 > docker-machine rm -f pingme pinger